ntblab/neuropipe-support/doc/tutorial/tutorial.rst

   $ less README.txt

 It says the next step is to collect data for a subject.
-Lucky you, that's already been done, so skip that step.
+That's already been done, so skip that step.
 The final instruction is to run the command *./scaffold SUBJECT_ID*, with a real subject ID inserted in place of "SUBJECT_ID".

 **Summary**::